aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook/copy-and-move-worksheets-within-and-between-workbooks/_index.md

 ### **Copying a Worksheet between Workbooks**

-Executing the code copies the worksheet named Copy is to SecondWorkbook.xlsx with the name Sheet2.
+Executing the code copies the worksheet named Copy to SecondWorkbook.xlsx with the name Sheet2.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Workbook-CopyMoveWorksheets-CopyWorksheetsBetweenWorkbooks.py" >}}